Bilingual Teacher Pathway (Secondary)

 Learn more about our academic program delivery methods

-Bilingual Teacher Pathway Overview
+Bilingual Teacher Pathway (Secondary) Overview

 The Bilingual Teacher Pathway (BTP) program works to fill this critical need.
 We recruit and prepare bilingual and bicultural individuals to become licensed teachers.
 As a graduate of this program, you will be prepared to support students’ linguistic, cultural, and academic growth.
 Your impact will shape students’ success in navigating a multilingual, multicultural world.
+As part of the program, you'll thrive from teaching placements in schools with bilingual student populations, meeting the needs of the surrounding community

 Program benefits